- Student Life Menu

 - Children under the age of 17 visiting the halls must be accompanied by a parent or guardian and may only visit between the hours of 10:00 a.m. – 8:00 p.m.
 Any child may be asked to leave the halls at the discretion of a Resident Director, the Dean of Students or Campus Safety & Security at any time.
 Any exception to this policy may be made by one of the aforementioned parties.

-The front desks are staffed daily from 5:00 p.m. – 8:00 a.m.
+The front desks are staffed twenty-four hours a day, seven days a week, excluding official break periods when the Residence Halls are closed.
 Times are subject to change based on staff coverage.

-Resident students are permitted to have visitors during the following times:
+Resident students are required to be with their guests at all times.
+Resident Students are permitted to have visitors during the following times:

 Alcohol and Drugs